shaileshpandit141/authmint/README.md

 ## 🔑 Build Any Tokenized Flow with Replay Protection

-Authmint enforces **true single-use tokens** with Redis-backed replay prevention.
+tokenmint enforces **true single-use tokens** with Redis-backed replay prevention.
 With these building blocks, you can implement **any tokenized flow** - from user onboarding to secure inter-service communication.

 ## 🤝 Contributing